mmkal/cooperbara/docs/reference.md

 <span id=git.origin.patch href=#git.origin.patch>patch</span> | <code><a href="#transformation">transformation</a></code> or <code>NoneType</code><br><p>Patch the checkout dir.
 The difference with `patch.apply` transformation is that here we can apply it using three-way</p>
 <span id=git.origin.describe_version href=#git.origin.describe_version>describe_version</span> | <code>bool</code> or <code>NoneType</code><br><p>Download tags and use 'git describe' to create four labels with a meaningful version identifier:<br><br>  - `GIT_DESCRIBE_CHANGE_VERSION`: The version for the change or changes being migrated.
 The value changes per change in `ITERATIVE` mode and will be the latest migrated change in `SQUASH` (In other words, doesn't include excluded changes). this is normally what users want to use.<br> - `GIT_DESCRIBE_REQUESTED_VERSION`: `git describe` for the requested/head version.
 Constant in `ITERATIVE` mode and includes filtered changes.<br>  -`GIT_DESCRIBE_FIRST_PARENT`: `git describe` for the first parent version.<br>  -`GIT_SEQUENTIAL_REVISION_NUMBER`: The sequential number of the commit.
 Falls back to the SHA1 if not applicable.<br></p>
 <span id=git.origin.version_selector href=#git.origin.version_selector>version_selector</span> | <code><a href="#versionselector">VersionSelector</a></code> or <code>NoneType</code><br><p>Select a custom version (tag)to migrate instead of 'ref'.
 Version selector is expected to match the whole refspec (e.g. 'refs/heads/${n1}')</p>
-<span id=git.origin.primary_branch_migration href=#git.origin.primary_branch_migration>primary_branch_migration</span> | <code>bool</code><br><p>When enabled, copybara will ignore the 'ref' param if it is 'master' or 'main' and instead try to establish the default git branch.
+<span id=git.origin.primary_branch_migration href=#git.origin.primary_branch_migration>primary_branch_migration</span> | <code>bool</code><br><p>When enabled, cooperbara will ignore the 'ref' param if it is 'master' or 'main' and instead try to establish the default git branch.
 If this fails, it will fall back to the 'ref' param.<br>This is intended to help migrating to the new standard of using 'main' without breaking users relying on the legacy default.</p>
 <span id=git.origin.credentials href=#git.origin.credentials>credentials</span> | <code>UsernamePasswordIssuer</code> or <code>NoneType</code><br><p>EXPERIMENTAL: Read credentials from config file to access the Git Repo.
 This expects a 'credentials.username_password' specifying the username to use for the remote git host and a password or token.
 This is gated by the '--use-credentials-from-config' flag</p>